maxdeviant/degree/stark.md

 ##4.
 Keep it clean.

 No one wants to look at messy code.
 Ensure that all code is properly formatted, documented, and commented before any and all code reviews.
 This will make the review process easier, as well as making the reviewed code merge-ready at the end of the review.

+#Planning
+>"In preparing for battle I have always found that plans are useless, but planning is indispensable." – Dwight D. Eisenhower